access-ci-org/ipf/docs/INSTALL.md

-If you encounter any errors or the script does not cover your situation, Please submit an XSEDE ticket.
+If you encounter any errors or the script does not cover your situation, Please submit an ACCESS ticket.

 When the script exits, the etc/ipf/workflow/glue2/ directory will